Replaying SLOs

 .

-- Select the required data source with the Replay support.
+- Select the required data source.

-Replaying existing SLOsβ
+Replaying existing SLOs

-To replay an SLO, do the following:
+To replay an SLO:

 -